enonic/old-xp-doc/doc/appendix/changes/index.rst

   * Possible to create two nodes with same path with different case
   * Preview without saving draft not working
   * Security - Permissions not propagating correctly to child items
-  * Grid not refreshed, when content deleted
+  * Grid not refreshed when content deleted
   * Image editor - Autofocus does not work properly after canvas resize
   * Other files listed as Parts and Page Templates in App Manager
   * Live-edit frame occupies full screen when browser window is maximized
   * NullPointerException retrieving principals right after deleting a user
   * Can't publish changed sorting of menu items
   * Page Editor - Inserting new components does not put inspect panel in focus
-  * Content Browse - When in mobile browse view, the main colum is broken
+  * Content Browse - When in mobile browse view, the main column is broken
   * Bad notification message when content saved with a name that is already in use
   * Inline mixin in site.xml does not work
   * Some math operations using lib-content throws an exception